CodeChrisB/dpproblem/readme.md

 So what did we come up with?
-- First of all we really had to be extremly close for the original problem, it was not allowed to have like 4 or 6 Persons nor did we were able to change the way the deadlock can be produced.
+- First of all we really had to be extremly close to the original problem, it was not allowed to have like 4 or 6 Persons nor did we were able to change the way the deadlock can be produced.
 So here is how we did it.

   - We have **5 test subject standing** arround a circuluar table.
   - All of the **test subject have been blindfoolded** so that they can not see  what the other ones do.